Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 What is the continuing education requirement?

 Answer: Generally, you are required to complete 24 hours of acceptable continuing education to renew your license every two years.
-There are exceptions for the first renewal after you are licensed or certified and for the first renewal after you upgrade from Certified Massage Technician to Licensed Massage Therapist.
+There are exceptions for the first renewal after you are licensed or certified.
 See Section 9.0 of the Board’s Rules and Regulations for more information.

 How do I upgrade from a Certified Massage Technician to Licensed Massage Therapist?

-Answer: If the Board has already certified you as a Massage Technician and you later complete the requirements for a Licensed Massage Therapist, you must do all of the following:
+Answer: If the Board has already certified you as a Massage Technician and you later complete the requirements for a Licensed Massage Therapist, you must submit an Massage Therapist application, fee, and all required documents in DELPROS online portal.
+When your application is complete and approved, the Board office will notify you that your license has been issued and you may print your own license.

 Related Topics: chiropractic practitioners, Chiropractor, Department of State, Division of Professional Regulation, faqs, frequently asked questions, Massage and Bodywork, Massage technician, State of Delaware